Wall Street tumbles on worries about corporate profits - KESQ

 AP Business Writer

-NEW YORK (AP) — Wall Street is tumbling Wednesday on worries about how badly corporate profits will get hit by a slowing economy following a mixed set of earnings reports and forecasts from Microsoft and others.
+NEW YORK (AP) — Wall Street is weakening Wednesday on worries about corporate profits following a mixed set of earnings reports and forecasts from Microsoft and others.

-The S&P 500 was 1.5% lower in morning trading, on pace for a second step down after reaching its highest level in seven weeks on Monday.
-The Dow Jones Industrial Average was down 415 points, or 1.2%, at 33,319, as of 10:45 a.m.
+The S&P 500 was 1.4% lower in early trading, on pace for a second step down after reaching its highest level in seven weeks on Monday.
+The Dow Jones Industrial Average was down 314 points, or 0.9%, at 33,423, as of 9:55 a.m.
 Eastern time, and the Nasdaq composite was 2.1% lower.

 Microsoft is one of Wall Street’s dominant stocks because it’s one of the largest, which gives its stock movements more sway over the S&P 500 than others.
 Not only that, analysts say Microsoft offers one of the best windows into the strength of corporate spending because of how many businesses use its software and services.

-Other stocks in the cloud-computing industry also fell sharply following Microsoft’s forecast.
-Snowflake lost 7.5%, and Amazon dropped 4.6%.

-Worries are rising that corporate profits are set to shrink broadly because of an economy bending under the weight of hikes to interest rates and still-high inflation.
-Analysts are forecasting S&P 500 companies over the next couple weeks will report their first drop in quarterly earnings per share since 2020, when the pandemic was crushing the economy.
+Worries are rising that corporate profits are set to shrink broadly because of a slowing economy and still-rising costs amid high inflation.
+Analysts are forecasting S&P 500 companies over the next couple weeks will report their first drop in quarterly earnings per share since the pandemic was crushing the economy in 2020.

-Intuitive Surgical fell 6.7%, and Nasdaq Inc., the company behind the Nasdaq Stock Market, fell 9.2% after both reported weaker results than analysts expected.
+Intuitive Surgical fell 6.9%, and Nasdaq Inc., the company behind the Nasdaq Stock Market, fell 7.1% for two of the biggest losses in the S&P 500 after both reported weaker quarterly results than analysts expected.

-Texas Instruments fell 2.4% despite reporting stronger profit and revenue than expected.
-Markets were more interested in the company’s forecast for the first three months of 2023.
-Company officials said they’re expecting continued weakening in demand across all its markets outside of automotive.

 The level of cash and profit that companies produce is one of the main levers that set stock prices on Wall Street.
 The other big one depends largely on interest rates, and there’s still a wide disconnect between what investors and the Federal Reserve see as coming later this year.